grantsrb/cogmtc/README.md

         cell still results in a normalized input for the next step in time while normalizing the input for the action and language networks.
-    "actv_fxn": str
+    "skip_lstm": bool
+        if true, the features are inluded using a skip connection to the second lstm.
+Only applies in DoubleVaryLSTM variants "actv_fxn": str
         the activation function for the output layers. defaults to "ReLU" "n_frame_stack": int